mrkkrp/markkarpov.com/tutorial/megaparsec.md

 The job of `charLiteral` is to parse a single character that may be escaped according to the syntax for character literals described in the Haskell report.
-Note it does not parse quotes around the literal though for two
+Note that it does not parse quotes around the literal though for two
 reasons:

 * so the user can control how character literals are quoted,
 * so `charLiteral` can be used to parse string literals as well.

 Here are some example parsers built on top of `charLiteral`: